 3. Open a savings account

 Depending on which account you choose, your money will be working for you whilst you do absolutely nothing!
-Check out this previous post where I outline a few of the more common saving account choices and their pro’s and con’s.
+Check out this previous post where we outline a few of the more common saving account choices and their pro’s and con’s.

 Also keep in mind that with Oval, you get a free savings account that you can access easily on your phone any time of day.
 It's an account that works to help you save, not spend.